-The Macquarie Point Multipurpose Stadium Project of State Significance Draft Integrated Assessment Report (draft IAR) is open for public comment until 8 May 2025.
+The Macquarie Point Multipurpose Stadium Project of State Significance Draft Integrated Assessment Report (draft IAR) notes that the operation of the stadium may affect the Federation Concert Hall and operation of the TSO’s varied activities.

 You can read the full Draft IAR here.